kindone/cppproptest/README.md

 ASSERT_EQ(original, decoded);
 ```

-This can be turned into a property-based test, which fully tests the components against arbitrary input strings:
+When this is turned into a property-based test, it fully tests the components against arbitrary input strings:

 ```cpp
 forAll([](std::string original) {